About the scheme

 One way that this can be resolved is by the Personal Representative(s) arranging for someone residing in the UK to be given Power of Attorney (POA) to act on their behalf.

-Once we have received the completed form from the employer, completed all eligibility checks and received all supporting documentation, including the Death Certificate and either Grant of Probate or Letters of Administration, we'll process the application and pay the life assurance lump sum.
+Once we have received the completed form from the employer, completed all eligibility checks and received all supporting documentation, including the Death Certificate and either Grant of Probate or Letters of Administration or proof of financial interdependence or dependence, we'll process the application and pay the life assurance lump sum.
 The life assurance lump sum will be paid into the bank or building society account of the Estate or we will issue a cheque to the claimant.

 We’ll notify the claimant and all Legal Personal Representatives that the life assurance lump sum has been paid.